 As we saw in the previous chapter, Bill Clinton’s embrace of free trade created a window of opportunity for Ross Perot to garner significant third-party support in 1992, and Hillary Clinton’s ongoing support of globalization along with mainstream Republicans partially explains Donald Trump’s appeal in 2016.
 In 1992-93, Bill Clinton (D) wanted open trade borders with the United States’ neighbors to the north and south, Canada and Mexico, and, in 2000, he normalized trade relations with China.
 With the two major candidates, Bill Clinton and George H.W.
 Bush, supporting free trade in 1992, that left the door open for a third-party candidate to focus on the outsourcing of labor.
 In his high-pitched Texan accent, Perot quipped, “Do you hear that giant sucking sound?
 That’s your jobs leaving for Mexico.”
 He focused on Mexico because the issue at hand was whether the U.S., Canada, and Mexico would trade freely via NAFTA, the trilateral North American Free Trade Agreement (logo, left).
 Ronald Reagan promoted NAFTA in the 1980s, George H.W.
 Bush had agreed to it, and Bill Clinton promised to push it through the Senate and sign it.
 Perot was wrong about huge numbers of jobs leaving for Mexico, but a lot of American manufacturing and customer-service jobs left for China, India, Vietnam, and other places where companies could pay low wages and pollute the environment without concern for American regulations.
 There was a giant sucking sound, all right; it just went mostly toward Asia instead of Mexico.
 Meanwhile, workers came north from Mexico and Central America for jobs that existing Americans either weren’t interested in or asked more for.

 The pro-globalization argument is that free trade and outsourcing improve profit margins for American companies, boost American exports, and lower prices for consumers while providing higher wages and economic growth in developing countries.
 For free traders, tariffs are just hidden taxes that attempt to arbitrarily pick winners and losers in the economy and create general inefficiency; just let the free market dictate where goods, services, and jobs flow on their own.
 (NOTE: for pure free traders, all political borders are an impediment to economic growth).
 Globalizing service jobs like lawyers and architects, as opposed to just goods, would boost the economy even more.
 Free trade also offers consumers a wider range of products, ranging from Mercedez-Benz and Samsung electronics to Harry Potter novels.
-Globalization is how the San Antonio Spurs won NBA championships with players from Argentina, France, Italy, and the Virgin Islands.
+Globalization is how the San Antonio Spurs won NBA championships with players from Argentina, France, Italy, and the Virgin Islands and, more generally, why retail and food chains are nearly indistinguishable across Europe and North America.
 You could drive a German BMW built in South Carolina or an American Ford or John Deere tractor built in Brazil.
+South Korean LG builds solar panels in Alabama.
 The smartphone in your pocket — or maybe you’re even reading this chapter on it — might come from South Korea but contain silicon in its central processor from China, cobalt in its rechargeable battery from the Congo, tantalum in its capacitors from Australia, copper in its circuitry from Chile or Mongolia, plastic in its frame from Saudi Arabian or North Dakotan petroleum, and software in its operating system from India or America.
 Another pro-globalization argument is that it creates more jobs than it destroys, as foreign companies who otherwise wouldn’t operate in the U.S. open plants and hire American workers.
 Honda, from Japan, builds almost all the cars and trucks it sells in America in America.
 In 2014, Silicon Valley-based Apple started making Mac Pros® at Singapore-based Flextronics in northwest Austin, creating 1500 jobs.

 Opponents of globalization point out that American manufacturers are undersold, costing jobs and lowering wages as companies exploit and underpay foreign workers.
 Barack Obama’s 2009 stimulus package included a Buy American provision.
 Are such provisions beneficial to the American economy?
 For at least some workers, yes.
 When jobs go overseas, they lose theirs and labor unions lose their hard-earned bargaining power.
 But tariffs also keep prices artificially high on parts and products, costing other workers and consumers.
 For instance, steel tariffs help American steel manufacturers but cost American builders and consumers buying steel, who would otherwise buy it cheaper on an open international market.
 Free trade lowers prices.
 The U.S. could put a tariff on clothing and save 135k textile jobs.
 But it would also raise the price of clothing, a key staple item, for 45 million Americans under the poverty line.
 Globalization, in sum, is why your smartphone didn’t cost $2k but also why you can no longer make good union wages at the local plant with only a GED or high school diploma.
 New workers at General Electric’s plant in Louisville earn only half of what their predecessors did in the 1980s (adjusted for inflation).
 Globalization levels the labor playing field, which is bad for some, but not all, of the workers in countries that start off richer.